bcgit/bc-java/README.md

 The **pg** module is the home for code used to support OpenPGP.

-The **tls** module is the home for code used to a general TLS API and JSSE Provider (as at 1.56 this should be considered a beta).
+The **tls** module is the home for code used to a general TLS API and JSSE Provider.

 The build scripts that come with the full distribution allow creation of the different releases by using the different source trees while excluding classes that are not appropriate and copying in the required compatibility classes from the directories containing compatibility classes appropriate for the distribution.